shrenik-jain/shrenik-jain.github.io/README.md

 ## Features

 - **About Me:** Learn more about my background, skills, and experiences.
-- **Portfolio:** Browse through my projects, including descriptions and links to GitHub repositories.
+- **Projects:** Browse through my projects, including descriptions and links to GitHub repositories.
 - **Blog:** Read my latest blog posts where I share my insights, tutorials, and experiences in the tech world.
 - **Contact:** Get in touch with me through the provided contact information.